Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 Project Walk-Through With the Contractor

 Before the walk-through is completed, ask for a 48-hour window to evaluate the roof and make sure it’s done to your liking.
-In this time, walk around, look at the metal roof, your surroundings, your yard, and anything else the installers worked on or around.
+During this time, walk around and look at the metal roof, your surroundings, your yard, and anything else the installers worked around.
 From there, you can develop a list of areas of concern to bring up with the contractor when the 48-hour window is over.

 This list might include: